replikativ/replikativ/README.md

 ## 0.2.0
 - Add authentication to kabel and then to replikativ [DONE]
-- Demonstrate a first trust-network + authentication with topiq [WIP]
+- Demonstrate a first trust-network + authentication with topiq [DONE]
 - Use Erlang-inspired error-handling.
-[WIP with PR pending, already in full.monty]
+[DONE, PR still pending for full.monty, cljs binding fix needed]
-- experimental Android support
+- experimental Android support [core.async doesn't work on Clojure Android atm. (?)]
 - Make usage from JavaScript straightforward (including JSON values).
 Browser and nodejs (but only in-memory DB).
+- Add public/private keys to peers for trust network.

 ## 0.3.0
 - Implement useful delta-state CRDTs (LWW-register, OR-set, counter, vector-clock, ...)